harmony-ai-solutions/quickstart/memory_bank/techContext.md

 - **Clone Repository**: `git clone https://github.com/harmony-ai-solutions/quickstart`
 - **Navigate**: `cd quickstart`
 - **Launch Harmony Link**: `docker compose up -d harmony-link harmony-link-ui` (or run standalone Harmony Link binary).
 - **Manage Integrations via Harmony Link UI**: Use the new "Integrations" tab in the Harmony Link UI to set the quickstart repo path, discover services, configure their Docker Compose files, and control their lifecycle (start/stop/restart).
+You can also now edit additional config files directly from the UI.
 - **Stop Harmony Link**: `docker compose down harmony-link harmony-link-ui`
-- **Configuration**: Modify configurations via the Harmony Link UI, which will update files in the `.automation/` directory.
+- **Configuration**: Modify configurations via the Harmony Link UI, which will update files in the `.automation/` directory or directly in the integration's directory.